 If you are looking for a great way to spend a weekend in Spruce Pine, you should visit one of the festivals that the town hosts every year.
 These festivals include the North Carolina Mineral and Gem Festival the first weekend in August, the Troutacular Kids Fishing Event the first Saturday in June, the Bluegrass and Barbeque Festival in July, and the Fire on the Mountain Blacksmith Festival the last Saturday in April and the Potters Market in October.
 There are vendors, artists, and craftsman, some local and some invited from around the country to represent the best of the best.

 Art and culture is embedded in the history of Spruce Pine, and is one of the things that make this town so unique.
 Spruce Pine is the ideal place for art lovers, with many local potters, woodworkers, and artists calling it home.
-While visiting, be sure to stop by the TRAC Gallery to take a look at work from local artists.
-TRAC hosts exhibits and events throughout the year as well as the famous Toe River Studio Tours in June and December.
+While visiting, be sure to stop by the Toe River Arts (TRA) Gallery to take a look at work from local artists.
+TRA hosts exhibits and events throughout the year as well as the famous Toe River Studio Tours in June and November.

 There is a little something for every taste bud when it comes to dining options downtown.
 From international flavors to a great burger and fries, your group will most certainly find a place to gather round the table after your day of exploring.